Call Now - Open 24/7

 Arizona Bicycle Accident Statistics

-The benefits of getting around Arizona on your bicycle are impressively numerous.
-Starting with warm weather and picturesque scenery to cycling events like El Tour de Tucson and affordable bike rentals, all call upon adventurous enthusiasts.
+The benefits of getting around Arizona on your bicycle are impressively numerous, from cycling events like El Tour de Tucson to year-round riding conditions that draw thousands of new cyclists to the state each year.
 However, recent US bicycle accident statistics prove that the Grand Canyon State has palpable dangers to keep away from, too.

 Hundreds of traumatic and even fatal bicycle accidents happen on the roads of Arizona on a yearly basis.
-There are different challenges and obstacles that cyclists have to deal with to keep safe.
-Growing awareness of the community about existing crash trends may help to improve local infrastructure and protect riders who value the freedom that cycling grants.
+Understanding where, when, and why these crashes occur can help improve local infrastructure and protect riders across the state.

 Key Arizona Bicycle Accident Statistics